-The committee consists of executive management and implements the policies of the Board with respect to liquidity and interest rate risk management and provides recommendations to the Board on strategies for managing these risks.
+The committee consists of executive management chaired by the CFO and implements the policies of the Board with respect to market risks including liquidity and interest rate risk management and provides recommendations to the Board on strategies for managing these risks.
 It also monitors and controls new business pricing and treasury credit risk.

-Roles and responsibilities of the Executive Risk Committee
+Roles and responsibilities of the Pricing Committee